Complaints: The Client

 - Do not attempt any explanation for the practice’s action

-- Complete a practice complaint form and ensure that the client is happy with what it says
+- Complete a practice complaint form (if you have one) and ensure that the client is happy with what it says

-- Give the client a realistic indication of exactly when he or she will receive a letter or telephone call
+- Give the client a realistic indication of exactly when they will receive a response (via letter or telephone call)

-- Contact an appropriate member of staff (partner or practice manager) with the full details of the complaint
+- Contact an appropriate member of staff (partner or practice manager) responsible for investigating and responding to complaints

-- Alternatively, if a client expresses dissatisfaction or is unhappy following treatment, then you can request that they put their complaint in writing to the practice
+- Alternatively, you can request the client puts their complaint in writing to the practice

 Handling an abusive client